Erechtheus/sia/README.md

 Finally start the `SiaPubmedAnnotator` class with the _driver_ and _backend_ profile enabled.
-The _driver_  profile ensures that output is collected into the directory `annotated`, while the _backend_ profile ensures that the any internal annotators are started as well.
+The _driver_  profile ensures that output is collected into the directory `annotated`, while the _backend_ profile ensures that the internal annotators are started as well.

 ```bash